How to Render Lard (Easy Step-by-Step Method for Clean, White Lard)

 Instructions

-- Place the fat pieces in a freezer-safe container or bag and freeze it overnight.
-Freezing the fat helps break down the cell walls, making it easier to render.
+2. Place the fat pieces in a freezer-safe container or bag and freeze overnight.
+Freezing firms up the fat, making it easier to grind and helping it render more evenly and efficiently.

 Notes